 Treating prostate cancer… or watching and waiting.

 If prostate cancer is detected early, the intent of treatment is usually “cure,” eradication of the cancer.
 Surgery and radiation therapy are the most common treatments.
 But a common treatment strategy is “watchful waiting,” for prostate cancer that’s believed to be slow-growing and isn’t causing symptoms.
 If symptoms appear or the rate of cancer growth increases, active treatment will begin.

 For prostate cancer that has spread to other parts of the body, other treatments may be recommended, including chemotherapy, hormone therapy, and/or immunotherapy.
 Relieving pain or other problems related to cancer — known as palliative care — is also an important goal of treatment.

 According to the American Cancer Society, relative survival rates for prostate cancer across all stages of the disease are:

 - 10-year…………………………… 98%

 “Relative survival rate” refers to the likelihood of surviving as long as men in the general population of the same age.
 The figures above are for all stages of prostate cancer considered together.

 Why choose Alpha Med to treat your prostate cancer?

-A longstanding cancer-care provider in greater Chicago, Alpha Med Cancer Center provides a uniquely community-based approach to cancer care.
+A longstanding cancer-care provider in greater Chicago, Alpha Med Physicians Group provides a uniquely community-based approach to cancer care.
 We offer the same leading-edge protocols and treatments offered by major cancer centers, but with more independence and focus on your individual needs.
 Our doctors combine vast experience with state-of-the-art prostate cancer therapies to maximize your longevity and quality of life.

 For more information, or to schedule an appointment for prostate cancer surgery in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-928-5040.
 You can also request an appointment using the easy online form on this page.